hafizhfattah/finku_app/README.md

 ### 📦 **Finku App**

-This is a Clone FinkuApp Inspired by This Real App It Self, Finku is a Money Management Tracker Develop by Fintech
+This is a Clone FinkuApp Inspired by This Real App It Self, Finku is a Money Management Tracker Develop by Fintech.

 ### 🎖  **Installing**
 ```